 During our first couple of years we used a Moskvitch with a leaky fuel tank and then a battered Morris Traveller as support vehicles for the horse-drawn tours.
-In 1980 we bought a Sherpa crew-bus so that we could do this whilst looking smarter.
-It also had the advantage of enabling us to extend our touring season without horses.
+In 1980 we bought a Sherpa crew-bus which meant that we could also consider touring a show without horses.
 Horse-drawn tours usually finished in September, once the weather got too cold for comfortable camping.

 The show was first used at Morton Hall Refugee Camp, near Swinderby in Lincolnshire, in December 1980.
 It was an old RAF station where the ‘bouncing bomb’ had been developed.
-It was sitting waiting for the government to resurrect it come an emergency.
+It was sitting waiting for the government to use in an emergency.
 Nowadays it’s an Immigration Removal Centre, notorious for a number of unexplained deaths amongst its inmates.
 An old acquaintance of mine, Alan Daniels, was then the Secondary Education Officer with the County Council.
-Alan had the job of managing just such an emergency in 1980 – the sudden influx into the UK of Vietnamese ethnic Chinese refugees.
+Alan had the job of managing just such an emergency in 1980 – the sudden influx into the UK of Vietnamese ethnic-Chinese refugees.
 It was all under the radar as Mrs Thatchers government didn’t want to advertise the fact of its existence.
 This was because official policy was against enabling any immigration at all.

 Alan’s idea was that Horse + Bamboo could move into the camp for the Christmas period.
 This would allow some of the staff a much-needed Christmas break whilst providing the refugees with seasonal entertainment.
 I gathered a team who could spare a couple of weeks over Christmas – myself, Kay, Gwyneth Lamb our musician, Peter Lindhout, Jane Matthews.
 Between us we concocted a series of events for the period.
 Performances of Winter; parades with our Dragon; fire and fireworks.
 It was all gloriously strange and rather odd.
 For the Vietnamese refugees I’m not sure how it must have appeared, as our mumming/Christian colour symbolism was topsy-turvy for them.
 For example, the villain in our show, the Red Dragon, suggested instead a hero.
 Our friendly white angels they associated with death…and so on.
 Still, it livened up the otherwise monotonous life of a rather grim camp.

-Another development during this period was when two of the company’s artists, Sue Goodwin and Laura Barnes, formed their own company.
-Both ceramicists it enabled them to concentrate on community ceramics and raku firings.
-They called their company Rakuworks.
-During this period they worked alongside us as a sister organisation (they eventually left to become fully independent).
-It meant that over the winter of 1981 our Angel Mummer community events often benefitted by having accompanying ceramics sessions and kiln firings overseen by Sue and Laura.
+During this period two of the company’s artists, Sue Goodwin and Laura Barnes, formed Rakuworks.
+Both were ceramicists, and it enabled them to concentrate on community ceramics and raku firings.
+They worked alongside us as a sister organisation (they eventually left to become fully independent).
+It meant that over the winter of 1981 our Angel Mummers community events often benefitted by having accompanying ceramics sessions and kiln firings overseen by Sue and Laura.